-302.1 Regulations and Expectations of Executive Committee Members a.
+302.1 Regulations and Expectations of Executive Committee Members

+- A. The Vice President for Club Affairs, Vice President for Financial Affairs, and SGA President may not be the president (or equivalent position) or treasurer of an SGA club. - a.
 While the treasurer or president of an SGA club may run for the position of Vice President for Club Affairs, Vice President for Financial Affairs, or SGA President, they must do so with the understanding that they must resign from their executive board position if they are elected.